cypher0001/program-c/program-c.md

 The volume is :48
 ```

- ## 10:To represent a table of user input
+ ##  11 .To represent a table of user input

  ```
   // To represent a table of user input  number